vituzm/Controle_PID/README.md

 <!-- [Acknowledgements](#acknowledgements) -->

 ## General Information
-- This project is based on a work for school
+- This project is based on a work for school.
-- The names of the variables and comments were written in portuguese
+- The names of the variables and comments were written in portuguese.
-- The cube of leds was made by a professor
+- The thermal chamber has two NTC Temperature Sensors and a 33/10W ohms resistor inside.

 ## Technologies Used
-- C and C++
+- C
 - STM NUCLEO F446RE
-- Cube with leds
+- Zero detector

 ## Project Status
 Finished